 Bringing together the best parts of a circus arts festival with Burning Man principles and creativity, it is truly a multi-faceted arts event.
 Family-friendly and community-driven, it also includes a strong focus on sustainability, participation, inclusion and connection.

 The daytime program featured workshops, discussions and performances from some of the top flow and circus artists across the Tasman.
 Nightly showcases delivered mind-blowing skills and feats of amazement, uniquely programmed and presented just for GLOW Fest.
 A custom art bus served as the stunning centrepiece for arts, entertainment and aerial performance through the event.

-GLOW Fest recently announced a new partnership with not-for-profit Humanitarian Clowns, a unique and exciting opportunity to develop and foster its ties with the circus arts communities across Australia and abroad.
-Click here to watch the full announcement from GLOW Fest 3IC Timbadim Pixie.
+Following GLOW Fest 2021, a new partnership with not-for-profit Humanitarian Clowns was created, a unique and exciting opportunity to develop and foster its ties with the circus arts communities across Australia and abroad.
+Click here to watch the full announcement from Humanitarian Clowns Founder Timbadim Pixie.

 The organisers of GLOW Fest acknowledge that this event is being held on the traditional lands of the Dunghutti people, and we pay our respects to Elders both past, present and future.
 We recognise the past atrocities against Aboriginal and Torres Strait Islander peoples of this land and that Australia was founded on the genocide and dispossession of First Nations people.

 Sovereignty has never been ceded.
 It always was and always will be, Aboriginal land.